obsidian-tasks-group/obsidian-tasks/tests/Query/Filter/ReferenceDocs/FilterReference/StatusNameFieldDocs.test.custom_grouping_by_status.name_docs.approved.md

 group by function task.status.name
 ~~~

-- Identical to "grouping by status.name".
+- Identical to "group by status.name".

 ~~~text